bluesky/bluesky/main/_sources/metadata.rst.txt

     RE.md = {}

-To persist metadata between sessions, bluesky recommends :class:`bluesky.utils.PersistentDict` --- a Python dictionary synced with a directory of files on disk.
+To persist metadata between sessions, bluesky provides :class:`bluesky.utils.PersistentDict` --- a Python dictionary synced with a directory of files on disk backed by ``zict``.
 Any changes made to ``RE.md`` are synced to the file, so the contents of ``RE.md`` can persist between sessions.

 .. code-block:: python

     from bluesky.utils import PersistentDict
     RE.md = PersistentDict('some/path/here')

-Bluesky does not provide a strong recommendation on that path; that a detail left to the local deployment.
+``zict`` v3 changed how the contents of are serialized to disk such that only one Python process can reliably interact with the files at a time, which is suitable for testing and small-scale applications.
+Installing ``zict`` v2 avoids this problem, but causes conflicts with other packages (such as ``dask``).

 Bluesky formerly recommended using :class:`~historydict.HistoryDict` --- a Python dictionary backed by a sqlite database file.
 This approach proved